-On March 19, 2021, the Company entered into a \$12,000,000 senior secured revolving credit facility (the "Facility") with a federally regulated commercial bank (the "Bank").
+On March 19, 2021, the Company entered into a \$12,000,000 senior secured revolving credit facility (the "Facility") with a federally regulated commercial bank (the "Bank"), as amended on June 29, 2021.

 The Facility matures on March 2023, has a variable interest rate based on the prime rate charged by the Bank plus a premium, with a floor rate of 5.75%, and is secured by a first-priority security interest on substantially all of the Company's assets.
-The Facility requires an interest reserve of \$316,250, which is recorded as restricted cash in the accompanying Unaudited Condensed Interim Consolidated Financial Statements.
+The Facility requires an interest reserve, which is recorded as restricted cash in the accompanying Unaudited Condensed Interim Consolidated Financial Statements.
+As at June 30, 2021, the interest reserve amounted to \$316,306.